How to Grow Garlic Start To Finish In 10 Easy Steps

 How to dig up garlic.

-When digging up your garlic, placing your shovel well out from where you believe the head to be is important.
-If you dig too close, you run the risk of slicing into the head and may lose some of your cloves.
+If you dig too close, you risk slicing into the head and may lose some of your cloves.
 Also, put your shovel in well below the depth where you think the head is.
-Until you get the area down, always go out further and down deeper than you feel you need to go.
-Better safe than sorry is my opinion.
+Until you get the area down, always put your shovel out further and down deeper than you feel you need to go.

 A table to harvest garlic from a backyard garden